tinkerbell/tinkerbell.org/content/concepts/_index.md

 Tinkerbell uses hardware data to identify the hardware used in a Workflow.
 It the contains metadata and details that describe the hardware on a Worker, in including network interfaces, storage disks, and file systems.
 Hardware data is JSON formatted, and stored on the Provisioner in PostgreSQL.

-Here is a sample workflow template:
+Here is a sample of Hardware Data:
 ```json
 {
   "id": "0eba0bf8-3772-4b4a-ab9f-6ebe93b90a94",